 Costs for Repackaging

 Products are packed after picking them from the shelves of a warehouse, godown, or fulfillment center.
-Products are customized with multi-layer packaging and the invoices are posted on the outer packet which includes the receiver’s address, barcodes, order number etc. In the event of an RTO, this packaging needs to be removed and put back in the inventory.
+Products are customized with multi-layer packaging and the invoices are posted on the outer packet which includes the receiver’s address, barcodes, order number, etc. In the event of an RTO, this packaging needs to be removed and put back in the inventory.
 Later when the same item is ordered again by another customer the seller needs to pack it again.
 Thus, sellers need to find ways to reduce RTO packaging costs.

 Cost Incurred due to Product Damage

-Through online selling, order fulfillment is done by achieved by travelling large distances.
+Through online selling, order fulfillment is done by achieved by traveling large distances.
 These products are picked up and kept with hundreds of other products, which could cause damage if they are not placed in a proper manner.
 This could result in an initiation of RTO because of product damage before it has even reached the buyer.
 Companies need to analyse how to reduce RTO caused by product damage.

 Costs During Handling of Recalled Inventory

-Storing and managing inventory costs a huge amount of money to a seller.
+Storing and managing inventory carrying costs a huge amount of money to a seller.
 Holding a product for a while can proportionately increase the cost, to the amount of time and addition of new products being added.
 Sellers seek to reduce RTO storage costs by investing in better inventory management facilities.

 Costs Incurred due to Expiration